barrettotte/alkahest/guide/README.md

 # Writing Books with Alkahest

-This is both the practical user guide and an internal Alkahest book.
-It exercises the concise author commands through a self-contained, rootless container while the engine is still private.
-The eventual public template will pin the released engine image instead of the local development tag used here.
+This is both the practical user guide and an Alkahest integration book.
+It exercises the concise author commands through a self-contained, rootless container.
+This in-repository guide uses the local engine image; an extracted author repository pins a released engine image.
 Read the source in `manuscript/`, or render the book from this directory:

 ```sh
 make bootstrap                        # Build this book's container once.